ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ### Specification for the `requires` structure (required)

-* This section which contains any requirements for the search.
+* Contains any requirements for the search.

 ### Specification for the `requires`/`response` structure (required)

-* This section which contains the list of components required in the response along with minimal version for each of the components.
+* Contains the list of components required in the response along with minimal version for each of the components.

 * Questions:
  * Do we want to support callbacks in searches, tell/allow the host to run the search offline and return the results at a later date?